Zirlo/carlosruiz/index.md

 #### Co-owner @Digital Center (January 2007 - July 2022)

-- I was responsible for administration, digital marketing, and web design for the sale of technological components focused on computer assembly.
+- I was responsible of administration, digital marketing, and web design for selling technological components focused on computer assembly.
 I led a team that consistently provided innovative solutions using design thinking to understand users' experience and their culture.

 #### Assistant to the Director of Information @Heraldo De México TV (January 2019 - March 2020)